Uncharted Waters: Selling a New Product Robustly: Introduction

-Finally, this work is related to information design under non-probabilistic uncertainty.\footnote{I list only the papers in which senders maximize their worst-case payoffs, as in this paper.
-Two other papers consider a different objective: the sender minimizes the difference between the worst-case scenario and the no-uncertainty benchmark.
-In \cite*{btxz} the sender has non-probabilistic uncertainty over the receiver's utility function. \cite{ps22} assume that the sender evaluates the worst-case among all possible joint distributions over the state, the prior, and the outside option of the receiver.} In \cite{kosterina2022persuasion} the sender faces non-probabilistic uncertainty over the receiver's prior: it may depart from a ``reference prior'' to some degree. \cite{hw21} and \cite{dp22} assume that it is common knowledge that the seller and the buyer share the same prior, and the uncertainty concerns the receiver's additional signal.
-Most closely related is \cite{sapiro2024persuasion}, who considers a setting in which the receiver takes the sender's preferred action if and only if the posterior mean of the state exceeds the receiver's outside option, and the seller faces non-probabilistic uncertainty over the outside option distribution.
-Adding the pricing channel shifts the designer's objective from increasing the odds of certain actions being played to maximizing profits, which, together with search frictions, generates novel insights into the design of information provision policies.
+Finally, this work is related to papers on information design in which the sender is uncertain about aspects of the receiver's decision problem and maximizes her worst-case payoff.\footnote{Two other papers consider a different objective: the sender minimizes the worst-case gap between her payoff and what she could obtain if the uncertain environment were known.
+In \cite{btxz}, the uncertainty concerns the receiver's utility function. \cite{parakhonyak2026persuasion} assume that the sender is uncertain about the probability distribution over the states of the world, the receiver's utility function, and the receiver's prior.} In \cite{kosterina2022persuasion}, the sender is uncertain about the receiver's prior, which may depart from a reference prior to some degree. \cite{hw21} and \cite{dp22} assume that the sender and receiver share a common prior over the state, while the uncertainty concerns the receiver's additional information.
+Most closely related is \cite{sapiro2024persuasion}, who considers a setting in which the receiver takes the sender's preferred action if and only if the posterior mean of the state exceeds the receiver's outside option, and the sender is uncertain about the outside-option distribution.
+Adding the pricing channel changes the objective from maximizing the probability of the sender's preferred action to maximizing guaranteed profit, generating new implications for information provision.